-- Move 16-bit windows applications to 32-bit and exploit Chicago opportunities (shell extensibility, viewers, PnP events, LFNs, OLE 2, new UI, MAPI, TAPI).
-100 key productivity and desktop applications are targeted. - Have major Windows application available at Chicago ship (Lotus, Word Perfect, Borland...) - Get new exciting applications for Chicago.
-Multimedia titles, content, and games will be a huge opportunity. - Focus on exploiting the Information Highway hype.
-Work with CIS, America Online, Prodigy, and the many apps, utilities, info services, and communication products to own this emerging marketplace.
-This is a could be a huge win for our platforms. - Work to insure full compatibility of existing 16-bit and 32-bit shipping applications. - Windows NT (Daytona) Continued focus on server applications ('10 major applications) and technical workstation applications (>200 ISVs). - EMS ISVs identified in 7 major categories of workgroup computing.
-WGA is driving business arrangements with top tier ISVs in each category, 2nd tier ISVs are being evangelized by DRG to exploit Capone, MAPI, and - Cairo Get early adopters to demonstrate potential Cairo solutions.
+- Windows NT (Daytona) Continued focus on server applications (10 major applications) and technical workstation applications (>200 ISVs).
+DRG will use Windows NT as the foundation for moving enterprise applications (including verticals) from high-end platforms to Windows NT. - EMS ISVs identified in 7 major categories of workgroup computing.
+WGA is driving business arrangements with top tier ISVs in each category, 2nd tier ISVs are being evangelized by DRG to exploit Capone, MAPI, and EMS. - Cairo Get early adopters to demonstrate potential Cairo solutions.
 Various new features and interfaces "open processed" with the ISV community.
 Interfaces like DNA & OCX, plus many other new capabilities introduced will have wide spread ISV adoption by the time Cairo ships. - RISC Leverage OEMs of Windows NT.
 Utilize VC++ targeted for MIPS, Alpha, and PowerPC to motivate ISVs to build applications for all the Windows NT platforms and ship on a single CD.
 Leverage the RISC OEMs (IBM, DEC, MIPS) to do the majority of the work. - WinPAD Establish WinPAD as the premier PDA-like device through supplying an interesting assortment of ISV applications at product ship.
 More than 60 ISVs currently building WinPAD targeted applications.